donnay/interesting-octopus/src/pages/docs/character-life/char-life-tables.md

 #### Example:
 Out character, Bixx ,is crossing a hinded plain on Tahri.
 The actual air temperature that day is 43℃  and the humidity is 71%.
 Bixx's perceived temperature base is 43 + «(71) and -20, Because Bixx is human.<br>
-The result is 58.5 &deg;C. Fortunately Bixx is wearing light clothing (-5) and there is a 30 Km/hr wind (-15), Also he is covered with some small shade and is rubbing on alcohol for maxium effect ( -5 and -5 ), These modifiers bring his total down to 28.5&deg;C. Equally as fortunate he is only carrying 10kg of equipment (+5) and is walking (0).</p>
+The result is 58.5 &deg;C. Fortunately Bixx is wearing light clothing (-5) and there is a 30 Km/hr wind (-15), Also he is covered with some small shade and is rubbing on alcohol for maximum effect ( -5 and -5 ), These modifiers bring his total down to 28.5&deg;C. Equally as fortunate he is only carrying 10kg of equipment (+5) and is walking (0).</p>
 Bixx's final perceived total is 33.5&deg;C,
 <br>The effects of which are:
 * Movement  -35%